cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 _Cut dendrogram into k clusters_

-Syntax: `.ml.clust.hccutk[t;kval]`
+Syntax: `.ml.clust.hccutk[t;k]`

 Where

 - `t` is the dendrogram table produced by the hierarchical clustering functions
-- `kval` is the number of clusters to be produced from cutting the dendrogram
+- `k` is the number of clusters to be produced from cutting the dendrogram

-returns a list indicating the cluster each data point belongs to
+returns a list indicating the cluster each datapoint belongs to.

 ```q
 q)show d:2 10#20?5.